Cecil Brown (Hawaii politician): Kingdom of Hawaii

 On September 5, 1876, Representative Samuel Kamakau died in office.
 A special election to fill the remainder of his term was held September 18, 1876, and Brown was elected.
 His bid for re-election in February 1878 was close but unsuccessful.

-In July 1878 Brown was appointed the clerk to the Attorney General and by November of the same year legal announcements published in the local newspapers referenced him as the Deputy Attorney General.
+In July 1878, Brown was appointed the clerk to the Attorney General.
+By November of the same year, legal announcements published in the local newspapers referenced him as the Deputy Attorney General.
 He was listed in the Kingdom's directory for 1880 as Deputy Attorney General, the first use of the title in an official directory.

 Brown carried several government appointments.
 In addition to notary public, he was appointed in 1877 to a three-person Board of Appraisers of Lands, and in 1879 as an Agent to Take Acknowledgments to Instruments.
-He would later resign all three appointments in 1887, to be in compliance with the 1887 Constitution of the Kingdom of Hawaii.
+He would resign all three appointments in 1887 to be in compliance with the 1887 Constitution of the Kingdom of Hawaii.

-In February 1884, Cecil Brown (along with brothers Godfrey and Frank) were elected to the Legislative Assembly's House of Representatives.
+In February 1884, Cecil Brown and his brothers Godfrey and Frank were elected to the Legislative Assembly's House of Representatives.
 Cecil proposed, passed, and had signed into law the first bill of the legislative session, named the "Turkey Law".
 Brown was re-elected in 1886, 1888 and appointed Chair of the Judiciary Committee, and 1890.

 While planning to run for a vacant seat in the House of Nobles, Brown was appointed Attorney General of the Kingdom of Hawaii in the newly formed cabinet of Queen Liliuokalani in November 1892.
 The cabinet was disbanded on January 12, 1893 and on January 17 a coup d'état resulted in the overthrow of the Kingdom of Hawaii.